CarlosChicata/data_world_portfolio/Projects/POC/AWS_API_of_serving_layer_from_data_lake/README.md

 #### Security :star2::star2::star::star::star:

-:thumbsup: There are an authentication and authorization control the can be easy to use and apply inside the organization for the REST API.
+:thumbsup: There are an authentication and authorization control the can be easy to use and apply inside the organization for the HTTP API.

 :eyes: The IAM Roles need to be more restricted: anyone can be anything with these roles!.
 And all internal request in POC is running over internet, it expose to be hacked!.